-Anis Amri on the run 'alone,' says Italian official
+Anis Amri: 3 arrested, including his nephew

 Amri shouted, "Bastard cops," before he was killed, according to Milan police Chief Antonio De Iesu.

-At a press conference, Italian Interior Minister Marco Minniti said the slain man was Amri "without any doubt."
+At a news conference, Italian Interior Minister Marco Minniti said the slain man was Amri "without any doubt."
 The Tunisian had previously lived in Italy.

 The officers were not searching for him but stopped Amri as part of normal patrol operations, De Iesu said.